MSearleProjects/cybersecurity-lab-2-dvwa/README.md

 The entire lab environment is deployed using a single `docker-compose.yml` file.

-1. **Docker Config File**

-Download the `docker-compose.yml` file and add it to the directory that is going to be used to launch the environment.
+1. **Docker Config File**: Download the `docker-compose.yml` file and add it to the directory that is going to be used to launch the environment.
-3. **Start the Environment**

-Navigate to the project directory and execute the following command:
+2. **Start the Environment**: Navigate to the project directory and execute the following command:
 ```
 docker-compose up -d
 ```